Chances are you've heard of the tier approach in Fantasy Baseball by now. You may not understand what makes it so great, but you've heard of it.

 The Near-Elite: Andrew McCutchen, Giancarlo Stanton, Josh Hamilton, Matt Holliday, Ben Zobrist, Shane Victorino, Desmond Jennings, Shin-Soo Choo, Alex Gordon

-The Next-Best Things: Hunter Pence, Michael Bourn, Michael Morse, Lance Berkman, Jay Bruce, Carl Crawford, Nelson Cruz, Corey Hart, Andre Ethier, Nick Markakis, Emilio Bonifacio, Chris Young, B.J.
-Upton, Drew Stubbs, Ichiro Suzuki
+The Next-Best Things: Hunter Pence, Michael Bourn, Michael Morse, Lance Berkman, Jay Bruce, Carl Crawford, Nelson Cruz, Corey Hart, Andre Ethier, Nick Markakis, Emilio Bonifacio, Chris Young, Melvin Upton, Drew Stubbs, Ichiro Suzuki

-The Fallback Options: Jason Heyward, Brett Gardner, Lucas Duda, Jayson Werth, Logan Morrison, Adam Jones, Nick Swisher, Howard Kendrick, Michael Cuddyer, Melky Cabrera, Martin Prado, Carlos Beltran
+The Fallback Options: Jason Heyward, Brett Gardner, Lucas Duda, Jayson Werth, Logan Morrison, Adam Jones, Nick Swisher, Howie Kendrick, Michael Cuddyer, Melky Cabrera, Martin Prado, Carlos Beltran

 As with outfielders, you have so many starting pitcher slots to fill in Fantasy that you'll probably end up with several options from the same tier.
 So then, which tier is the critical one?